manishgupta9522/Job-Board-App/README.md

 # Jobs Board APP

-This project is created with fetching data from online api's.
+This project is created with React.js and fetching data from online api's.